 Next steps for implementing BIA outcomes

 When a natural disaster strikes, a manufacturing plant might face severe disruptions ranging from damaged infrastructure to supply chain delays.
-A thorough BIA for such a scenario would start by identifying critical processes that are most vulnerable to natural disasters.
+A thorough BIA for such a scenario would start by identifying the critical processes most vulnerable to natural disasters.

 Critical process identification:

-Highlight dependencies within the supply chain and identify key equipment and technologies vulnerable to natural disaster damage.
+Highlight supply chain dependencies and identify key equipment and technologies vulnerable to natural disaster damage.

-Map out critical manufacturing workflows to pinpoint where disruptions could cause the most significant impact.
+Map critical manufacturing workflows to pinpoint where disruptions could have the greatest impact.

 Impact assessment:

-Estimate potential downtime and its impact on production schedules.
+Estimate potential downtime and its effect on production schedules.

 Analyze supply chain logistics and infrastructure vulnerabilities to estimate when full-scale operations will resume.